10 Things I Do To Sleep Better

 So, I try to tire out my brain and body every day.
 Even if I’m having a rest day following more strenuous exercise, I’ll at least go for a long walk and spend plenty of time outside.

 If you’re not currently in work, or don’t have a job that’s mentally taxing for you personally, then there are other ways to challenge your brain.
-Reading a book, doing puzzles, upgrading your skills, learning a language, working out how to fix or improve something, job hunting, finding a side hustle or business opportunity – the possibilities are endless.
+Reading a book, doing puzzles, upgrading your skills, learning a language, working out how to fix or improve something, job hunting, finding a business opportunity – the possibilities are endless.

 However, I also think it’s okay if you just can’t find the energy or motivation to exercise some days.
 But I try to keep in mind a simple concept that’s deceptively easy to forget: If I’m not physically and mentally tired, I can’t expect easy sleep for free.
 And this is something I can control.